 Safer to Bring Inside

-You don’t want wood that brings in pests, mold, mildew and pesticides from outside.
+You don’t want wood that brings in pests, mold, mildew, and pesticides from outside.
 Luckily, with kiln-dried firewood, you don’t have to worry about any of those.
 The kiln-drying process removes any pests from the wood.
 So, if you store your wood inside, bugs won’t be a problem.

-Burning mold, mildew or pesticides can also create unwanted toxins in your fireplace and home.
+Burning mold, mildew, or pesticides can also create unwanted toxins in your fireplace and home.
 But with kiln-dried wood, you can rest assured your fire is clean.

-Stay Warmer Longer with Hardwoods
+Stay Warmer Longer With Hardwoods

 The best type of wood for your fireplace is hardwood.
 Hardwood comes from trees that change colors and lose their leaves in the fall.
-Because they grow slowly, hardwoods produce dense and low moisture wood.
+Because they grow slowly, hardwoods produce dense and low-moisture wood.
 These characteristics are perfect for indoor burning, as hardy, dry wood produces the most heat and lasts the longest.

 Each type of hardwood offers unique benefits.
-So, while any kind of hardwood is the best wood to burn, you may choose a particular type for its accessibility, smell or heat content.
-The most common types of hardwood used for indoor fireplaces are oak, ash, hickory, birch and various fruitwoods.
+So while any kind of hardwood is the best wood to burn, you may choose a particular type for its accessibility, smell, or heat content.
+The most common types of hardwood used for indoor fireplaces are oak, ash, hickory, birch, and various fruitwoods.

 Let’s take a look at the benefits of each: